bitwiseworks/python-os2/Doc/library/logging.rst

 subclasses.
 However, the :meth:`__init__` method in subclasses needs to call :meth:`Handler.__init__`.

+.. class:: Handler

    .. method:: Handler.__init__(level=NOTSET)

       Initializes the :class:`Handler` instance by setting its level, setting the list of filters to the empty list and creating a lock (using :meth:`createLock`) for serializing access to an I/O mechanism.

    .. method:: Handler.createLock()

       Initializes a thread lock which can be used to serialize access to underlying I/O functionality which may not be threadsafe.

    .. method:: Handler.acquire()

       Acquires the thread lock created with :meth:`createLock`.

    .. method:: Handler.release()

       Releases the thread lock acquired with :meth:`acquire`.

-.. method:: Handler.setLevel(lvl)
+   .. method:: Handler.setLevel(level)

-   Sets the threshold for this handler to *lvl*.
-Logging messages which are less severe than *lvl* will be ignored.
+      Sets the threshold for this handler to *level*.
+Logging messages which are less severe than *level* will be ignored.
 When a handler is created, the level is set to :const:`NOTSET` (which causes all messages to be processed).

+      See :ref:`levels` for a list of levels.

+      .. versionchanged:: 3.2
+         The *level* parameter now accepts a string representation of the level such as 'INFO' as an alternative to the integer constants such as :const:`INFO`.

-.. method:: Handler.setFormatter(form)
+   .. method:: Handler.setFormatter(fmt)

-   Sets the :class:`Formatter` for this handler to *form*.
+      Sets the :class:`Formatter` for this handler to *fmt*.

-.. method:: Handler.addFilter(filt)
+   .. method:: Handler.addFilter(filter)

-   Adds the specified filter *filt* to this handler.
+      Adds the specified filter *filter* to this handler.

-.. method:: Handler.removeFilter(filt)
+   .. method:: Handler.removeFilter(filter)

-   Removes the specified filter *filt* from this handler.
+      Removes the specified filter *filter* from this handler.

    .. method:: Handler.filter(record)

-   Applies this handler's filters to the record and returns a true value if the record is to be processed.
+      Apply this handler's filters to the record and return ``True`` if the record is to be processed.
 The filters are consulted in turn, until one of them returns a false value.
 If none of them return a false value, the record will be emitted.
 If one returns a false value, the handler will not emit the record.

    .. method:: Handler.flush()

       Ensure all logging output has been flushed.
 This version does nothing and is intended to be implemented by subclasses.

    .. method:: Handler.close()

       Tidy up any resources used by the handler.
 This version does no output but removes the handler from an internal list of handlers which is closed when :func:`shutdown` is called.
 Subclasses should ensure that this gets called from overridden :meth:`close` methods.

    .. method:: Handler.handle(record)

       Conditionally emits the specified logging record, depending on filters which may have been added to the handler.
 Wraps the actual emission of the record with acquisition/release of the I/O thread lock.

    .. method:: Handler.handleError(record)

       This method should be called from handlers when an exception is encountered during an :meth:`emit` call.
 If the module-level attribute ``raiseExceptions`` is ``False``, exceptions get silently ignored.
 This is what is mostly wanted for a logging system - most users will not care about errors in the logging system, they are more interested in application errors.
 You could, however, replace this with a custom handler if you wish.
       The specified record is the one which was being processed when the exception occurred.
 (The default value of ``raiseExceptions`` is ``True``, as that is more useful during development).

    .. method:: Handler.format(record)

       Do formatting for a record - if a formatter is set, use it.
 Otherwise, use the default formatter for the module.

    .. method:: Handler.emit(record)

       Do whatever it takes to actually log the specified logging record.
 This version is intended to be implemented by subclasses and so raises a :exc:`NotImplementedError`.

 For a list of handlers included as standard, see :mod:`logging.handlers`.